Neon White: Development

 Lead designer Ben Esposito created an initial prototype of Neon White as a first-person shooter in 2017 while he was finishing development of Donut County as a distraction from that work.
 Once Donut County was released in 2018, Esposito returned to the prototype to continue its development.
 Around that time, the roguelike deck-building game Slay the Spire had just been released and created a wave of card-based games in the indie games space.
 Esposito has said the decision to use cards instead of actual weapons in the game is one of the game's design goals stating that players should look at cards not as weapons, but instead as resources that allow greater movement.

 The card idea concept led to the game being what Esposito called a "card-based arena shooter with a lot of randomness built in".
 However, he found that randomly rewarding the player with cards made the game more difficult, and instead decided to fix what cards the players would get, which led to the game to be more about speedrunning.
 Esposito said that speedrun videos influenced these ideas, as "super-high level [speedrunning] becomes a little bit less about your execution and more about solving a puzzle to shave off some time".
 He wanted to make sure that players had one obvious route to complete each level but had clues that encouraged the player to look for shortcuts or alternate uses of the cards.

-Esposito said they had initial problems with playtesters simply beating each level and not returning to try to improve their time.
+Esposito said they initially had problems with playtesters simply beating each level and not returning to try to improve their time.
 Besides adding the Neon Rank system which forced players to return, they also had to find ways to prevent players from being discouraged from trying to improve their times.
 This led to the idea of revealing both friends' and global scoreboards only after the player beat the level with certain goals, as well as adding the ghost support and shortcut hints when the player was likely working to improve their times.
-Additionally, they set themselves a design goal that each level had at one major shortcut that would be necessary to achieve the Ace medal rank in the absence of any other mistakes.
+Additionally, they set themselves a design goal that each level had at least one major shortcut that would be necessary to achieve the Ace medal rank in the absence of any other mistakes.
 This led to setting target times for each other medal rank based on how less skilled players perform.
-However, they found that their own performances were too good and generated times that were unlikely to be met by most players, so used their own ghost runs adjusted with small imperfections to dial in more reasonable times for these medals.
+However, they found that their own performances were too good and generated times that were unlikely to be met by most players, so they used their own ghost runs adjusted with small imperfections to dial in more reasonable times for these medals.